sankha555/azkaban/README.md

 To run the experiments using Docker, please first read the instructions end-to-end below, then run the required commands.
 A troubleshooting guide has been provided in [DOCKER_TROUBLESHOOTING.md](DOCKER_TROUBLESHOOTING.md).

+The Docker image can be found at [https://hub.docker.com/repository/docker/sankha555/azkaban-ccs/general](https://hub.docker.com/repository/docker/sankha555/azkaban-ccs/general).
+Please use the `ccs` tag for evaluation (the installation script `./scripts/install-docker-and-pull.sh` does this for you automatically).
 The image is `linux/amd64` only.
 On ARM see [DOCKER_TROUBLESHOOTING.md](DOCKER_TROUBLESHOOTING.md#f-non-x86-64-host)) .

 ### 0. Start a `tmux` session